atsutton/documentation_rag/README.md

 * The current design provides answers about Apex, the Java-like proprietary programming language from Salesforce.
 A future design will allow users to easily configure any topic for which pdf documents can be obtained.

-* The application relies on the Google Gemini API and the gemini-pro model, for which you will will need [an API key](https://aistudio.google.com/app/apikey).
+* The application relies on the Google Gemini API and the gemini-pro model, for which you will will need <a href="https://aistudio.google.com/app/apikey" target="_blank">an api key</a>.

 ## Installation and Setup